 The benefit of a HELOC for home improvement projects is that you only owe what you use, which is beneficial if you aren’t sure how much the final amount of a project will be.
 Equity-based loans are also tax-deductible if you use them for home improvement projects.

 For people who are struggling to make their mortgage payments, home equity loans are risky.
 Because they use your house as collateral, you can end up losing your home if you fail to make payments.

 If you’re interested in getting a home equity loan, banks look at three main things:

 - The amount of equity you have in your home.
 Most require you to have at least 15 percent to 20 percent equity.

 - Your credit score.
 Most banks require a minimum 660 FICO score.

-A little planning and research can go a long way in helping you get an ROI on your home additions.
+A little planning and research can go a long way in helping you get a good ROI on your backyard renovation.